michalrok/Power-Automate-RPA-Enterprise-Toolkit/README.md

 ## Capabilities

-1. Modularity - build reusable components for your bots.
-Package them and reuse in multiple solutions.
-2. Testing - automate the testing process for your modules.
-Get an overview of test results for all your modules in one application.
-3. Work Item Queueing - build real work item queues as opposed to flow-level queues.
+1. Work Item Queueing - build real work item queues as opposed to flow-level queues.
 Work Item queues object groups multiple flow runs for the same input (in case of restarts) and provides common management tools such as retry policies.
-4. Flexible tagging for exception handling

-## What is ready

-* modularity - instructions, templates and sample complete module
-* testing - instructions, templates and a sample
-* work item queuing - orchestration center app, admin tools, sample process using the techniques described
+2. Batch Job processing - execute multiple work items in a single desktop flow session, without logging in and out after every item

 ## Where to start

-Read the PDF manual.
+Read the manual (link above)

-Examine how the **EPA Example** solution is built.
+Install the **Orchestration Center** solution

-Try the **ZIP Code demo** to see work item queueing in action.

-Create your own module using **SampleIntegration**.

-Create your RPA solution leveraging the Work Item Queueing capability.
+Install the **RPA Toolkit Demo** solution

+Go to **Quick Start** section in the docs and try your first batch job